 - Test a revision with a small cohort

-Rewrite the problem section and track engagement with the next 20-30 students.
-Did time-on-page increase?
-Did drop-off decrease?
+Rewrite the problem section and track engagement in the next pilot cohort.
+Did time-on-page improve?
+Did exits decrease at the same location?

 - Double down on high-engagement content